zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 **Step 6.** Instead of inline schema, derive your validation schema from the `entities/user.ts` file.

 We are using a custom schema for our signup procedure.
-That is not a problem in itself, and we do not need to rush to reuse existing validation functions to minimize code repetition.
-However, there is a more pesky problem - we will need to add a login procedure in the future, and if it has its schema, it might get out of sync with the signup schema.
+That is not a problem in itself, and we might not need to rush to reuse existing validation functions.
+However, we could forsee a potential problem.
+We will need to add a login procedure in the future, and if this procedure has its own schema, it might get out of sync with the signup schema.
 We generally would like to have a single set of schemas that we can reuse across our application, which make sure that all `user` fields follow the same rules.
+Imagine the user confusion if we would allow 7-character passwords in the signup procedure, but require 8-character passwords in the login procedure.
+This would throw an error in the login procedure and we would have a very angry user 😠.

-First, look into the `entities/user.ts` file and adapt it to contain our new `email` and `password` fields.
+**First**, look into the `entities/user.ts` file and adapt it to contain our new `email` and `password` fields.
 This file will contain the central schema for our `user` entity and the procedures will derive their schemas from it.

-Then, import this schema into the `signup` procedure and derive a signup validation schema from it.
+**Then**, import this schema into the `signup` procedure and derive a signup validation schema from it.
 You can use Zod's `pick` method to specify a subset of properties from an object that you want to accept and validate.

 **Step 7.** Add an `article/findAll.ts` procedure to list all articles.